Marian, Queensland: Economy

 Mackay Sugar operates the Marian sugar mill where over 2 million tonnes of sugar is crushed every year, making it one of the largest sugar mills in Australia.

 Marian was one of the many towns across Central Queensland that were affected by the mining boom in Central Queensland.
 During this time the Nabilla Riverlink Estate was developed in Marian, and now holds a large portion of Marian’s population.

 Education

 Marian State School is a government primary (Prep-6) school for boys and girls at 137 Anzac Avenue (21.1454°S 148.9585°E).
 In 2018, the school had an enrolment of 564 students with 42 teachers (38 full-time equivalent) and 34 non-teaching staff (18 full-time equivalent).

 Pioneer Valley Cluster Special Education Program is a primary and secondary (Prep-12) special education program operated from the Marian State School.

-Services
+There is no secondary school in Marian.
+The nearest government secondary school is Mirani State High School in neighbouring Mirani to the west.

+Amenities

 The Mackay Regional Council operates a mobile library service on a fortnightly schedule at the Mackay-Eungella Road near the school.